ginwind/VLA-JEPA/README.md

 - [✅] Release the evaluation code for LIBERO
 - [❌] Release the evaluation code for LIBERO-Plus
 - [❌] Release the evaluation code for SimplerEnv
+- [❌] Release the training code for custom data

 ## Environment Setup